International Students, Teachers/Researchers

 Although no withholding is required if the compensation payments are exempt from income tax under a provision of a tax treaty, the nonresident alien employee is still required to complete their income tax withholding elections.
 In addition, Form 8233 must be completed prior to payment to claim a treaty-based exemption from withholding.

-- Nonresident Alien (for tax purposes) instructions for completing income tax withholding elections.
+- New Federal Tax Withholding For Nonresident Aliens (for tax purposes) instructions for completing income tax withholding elections.

 - Tax Treaty Information and Forms